tuckner/bolt-docker/README.md

 # Bolt Docker

 A Docker container for receiving Slack Bolt [Socket](https://api.slack.com/apis/connections/socket) mode message events and sending to a webhook.
+Helpful in environments that support webhooks and not websockets, but the webhooks are not internet facing.

 ## Setup Environment